Cancel anytime

 Growth Trajectory

-The growth trajectory of SBB is dependent on investor demand for inverse small-cap exposure, which increases during market downturns or periods of heightened volatility.
+The growth trajectory of SBB is dependent on investor demand for shorting small-cap exposure, which tends to increase during periods of market uncertainty or anticipated economic decline.
+There have been no significant changes to the ETF's stated strategy.

 Moat and Competitive Advantages